RhiH/periodic-flip/README.md

 My congratulations you've won button is based on [Sweet Alert 2](https://sweetalert2.github.io/#examples) pop ups with amended code specifically for the game.

+I have put Boostrap links in, in anticipation of future development using their functionality.

 I relied upon W3schools, MDN web docs and stack overflow for general references throughout the project.

 ## **Content**

 All cards have been created by myself, using information freely available regarding the properties of the first 10 elements of the periodic table.

+* Testing documentation is available in the TESTING.MD file.